 The amount of money gained from a few clicks is, of course, nothing extraordinary, but this service has been around for a while and it might be an option depending on your goals.

 Essentially, the more clicks you get, the more you earn, and you can also access the link’s statistics.

 However, there are a few papers which highlight these services may be harmful in some cases, so proceed with caution.

 Much like Bitly, Ow.ly was one of the options mentioned by Google as an alternative to their canceled service.

 It used to be easily available to everyone just like the previous services we’ve mentioned, but now they’ve moved the tool to be apart of Hootsuite’s dashboard.
 Still, it’s free to use as long as you make an account.
 This means that it’s slightly more secure, which makes for a great option.

 Up to you now

 Although Google’s tool will be missed, there’s no doubt that it will be fairly easy to find an alternative.
-With so many options, choosing the right URL shortener service for your brand will depend on what you hope to achieve with shortening your links.
+With so many options, choosing the right URL shortener service for your brand largely depends on what you want to achieve.

 What URL shortener do you normally use and why?
 Let us know!